 In addition, Sonette represents clients in complex commercial disputes, providing solution-oriented and pragmatic advice to navigate their day-to-day business needs.
-Sonette counsels clients on efficiently resolving contract issues, branding and labeling issues, and devising IP protection and infringement aversion strategies.
-Sonette works closely with the business units and in-house legal teams to devise successful road maps to mitigate risk of litigation and to zealously represent her clients in both state and federal court.
+Sonette counsels clients on efficiently resolving contract issues, and works closely with the business units and in-house legal teams to devise successful road maps to mitigate risk of litigation and to zealously represent her clients in both state and federal court.

-Her experience includes representing restaurant chains, pet food and food product companies, department stores, home improvement stores, sports teams, and financial institutions.
-Sonette has also advised and served as outside counsel to institutions of higher education on a range of issues, including accreditation, governance, employment matters, financial restructuring, intellectual property strategies, and creation and enforcement of policies and procedures, including student and employee discipline.
+Her experience includes representing agrochemical and agricultural biotechnology companies, consumer and industrial product companies, food product companies, department stores, home improvement stores, sports teams, and financial institutions.
+Sonette has also advised and served as outside counsel to non-profits and institutions of higher education on a range of issues, including accreditation, governance, employment matters, financial restructuring, intellectual property strategies, and creation and enforcement of policies and procedures, including student and employee discipline.

 Sonette also serves as Canada's Honorary Consul for the greater St. Louis area.
 In this role Sonette interacts with local businesses, chambers of commerce and government officials to identify opportunities for collaboration and trade between Canada and Missouri, particularly in the agriculture, biotech, energy and services sectors.
 Born in Toronto, Sonette's Canadian roots and deep love for the St. Louis community motivate her to enhance the two countries' mutual relationship.